magicdawn/esbuild-node-builtin/README.md

 ## Options

 - `injectProcess`: use esbuild inject for `process` global reference, default `true`
-- `injectBuffer`: use esbuild inject for `Buffer` global reference, default `false`, since this is big AND can not tree-shaking
+- `injectBuffer`: use esbuild inject for `Buffer` global reference, default `false`, since this is big AND can not perform tree-shaking
 - `exclude`: `string[]`, disable proxy some builtin module

 ## Why